Summer is here, and that means fun in the sun for us and our four-legged family members.

 Keep Your Cat Hydrated

-Cats Can Get Sunburned
+Cats Can Get Sunburned, So Protect Them

 Cats are susceptible to the same damage from ultraviolet rays that humans are.
-This is especially true in white or light-colored cats and areas of the body that are thinly haired, such as the nose, face, and ears.
+This is especially true with white or light-colored cats and areas of the body that are thinly haired, such as the nose, face, and ears.

 The eyes and nose of cats are highly susceptible to damage from the sun's rays because they are typically lightly pigmented and frequently exposed to direct sunlight.

 Chill Out When It Gets Too Hot